connellrobert/connellrobert.github.io/index.md

 ## Projects
 ### Company Projects
+The following projects are closed source and owned by the company.
+I refer to them here to detail my time and contribution to the project to provide clarity on my experience and expertise.

 #### DebugMe Developer Assessment Program (Revature)
 A custom program designed to be a cli video game with numerous bugs for junior developers to fix.
 This was intended to increase developer efficiency at problem solving a legacy codebase with visual feedback.
 I included